-If you plead guilty to a crime, or are found guilty of one (including child abandonment, abuse or neglect), or even if you are just arrested, it may impact your immigration status, your ability to stay in the U.S. and your chances of getting your children back.
-Inform your immigration lawyer and your family court lawyer immediately if you have been arrested, are asked to sign anything, or charged with a crime.
-Even signing a waiver to get out of jail could have harmful immigration effects.
-Criminal defense lawyers (and sometimes social workers) should tell you if there are immigration consequences to your crime, but they are not always aware of how steps that might be good for the criminal case can houthret rim cmasigersa. tion and family cases.
+If you plead guilty to a crime, or are found guilty of one (including child abandonment, abuse or neglect), it may impact your immigration status, your ability to stay in the U.S. and your chances of getting your children back.
+Inform your immigration lawyer and your family court lawyer immediately if you have been charged with a crime.
+Criminal defense lawyers should tell you if there are immigration consequences to your crime, but they are not always aware of how steps that might be good for the criminal case can hurt immigration and family cases.
 Do not agree to do anything in your criminal case until you are very clear about how it will affect your other cases.
+As soon as possible: